IDKSAM27/DumpSpace/android-server/readme.md

-# android_server
+# android-server

-**`android_server`** is an Android application that captures the device's screen in real-time, encodes it using H.264, and streams the video to a connected client over a local socket.
+**`android-server`** is an Android application that captures the device's screen in real-time, encodes it using H.264, and streams the video to a connected client over a local socket.
 It leverages Android’s `MediaProjection` API for screen capture and `MediaCodec` for hardware-accelerated encoding.

 ## Features